rocky3xr/docs/_build/html/_sources/coinswap/index.rst.txt

 Rupaya Core - Coin Swap Procedures
 ==================================

 Welcome to the Rupaya coin swap instructions page.
-Use the following instructions to install the new Rupaya Core 5 wallet and complete the coin swap using the Swap Bot.
+Use the following instructions to install the new Rupaya Core 5 wallet, complete the coin swap using the Swap Bot, upgrade an existing MasterNode VPS Hot wallet, update an existing MasterNode Cold wallet, and verify that your MasterNode started correctly.

 .. toctree::
    :maxdepth: 1